Historiography: Philippines

 Historiography of the Philippines refers to the studies, sources, critical methods and interpretations used by scholars to study the history of the Philippines.
 It includes historical and archival research and writing on the history of the Philippine archipelago including the islands of Luzon, Visayas, and Mindanao.
 The Philippine archipelago was part of many empires before the Spanish Empire arrived in the 16th century.

 Southeast Asia is classified as part of the Indosphere and the Sinosphere.
 The archipelago had direct contact with China during the Song dynasty (960–1279), and was a part of the Srivijaya and Majapahit empires.
 The pre-colonial Philippines widely used the abugida system in writing and seals on documents, though it was for communication and no recorded writings of early literature or history.
-Ancient Filipinos usually wrote documents on bamboo, bark, and leaves, which did not survive, unlike inscriptions on clay, metal, and ivory did, such as the Laguna Copperplate Inscription and Butuan Ivory Seal.
+Ancient Filipinos usually wrote documents on bamboo, bark, and leaves, which did not survive, unlike inscriptions on clay, metal, and ivory, such as the Laguna Copperplate Inscription and Butuan Ivory Seal.
 The discovery of the Butuan Ivory Seal also proves the use of paper documents in ancient Philippines.

 After the Spanish conquest, pre-colonial Filipino manuscripts and documents were gathered and burned to eliminate pagan beliefs.
 This has been the burden of historians in the accumulation of data and the development of theories that gave historians many aspects of Philippine history that were left unexplained.
 The interplay of pre-colonial events and the use of secondary sources written by historians to evaluate the primary sources, do not provide a critical examination of the methodology of the early Philippine historical study.